johnwargo/cordova-programming-code/readme.md

 You can purchase the book on Amazon.com at http://amzn.to/IRhB8C or the publisher's web site at http://www.informit.com/store/apache-cordova-3-programming-9780321957368.

 If you have any questions, you can send me an email through the contact form on www.cordovaprogramming.com.

+***

+You can find information on many different topics on my personal blog at www.johnwargo.com.
+Learn about all of my publications at www.johnwargobooks.com.